vindicindic/hindus_in_pakistan/README.md

 ---

-### 1. Dataset on violence / abduction / forced religious conversion of young Hindu girls in Pakistan (especially in Sindh)
+### 1. DAAHIP-W (Dataset of Atrocities Against Hindus in Pakistan - Women)

 <img src="assets/collage.jpg" width="400">

+#### 1.1 About
 A detailed dataset has been prepared for cases relating to abduction, violence, forced conversion of/on Hindu girls in Pakistan (especially Sindh that is home to ~94% Hindu population of Pakistan).
 The dataset has been primarily sourced from Twitter.
 While attempts have been made to capture data as accurately as possible, errors are regretted and any updates or additions to this dataset are welcome and appreciated.

+#### 1.2 Initial Analyses
-#### These attacks happen the most in areas with relatively high Hindu populations.
+1. These attacks happen the most in areas with relatively high Hindu populations.

 <img src="assets/heatmap.png" height="300"/>  <img src="assets/sindh_hindu_population_per_by_district.png" height="300"/>

 <i>Left: Heatmap of cases in the master dataset; right: Heatmap of Hindu population as a % of total population
 (source: <a href="https://github.com/vindicindic/pakistan_minorities">here</a>)</i>

+2. In most cases, the victims are dalits.
+The Pakistani census doesn't count dalits as Hindus.
+Perhaps, this is what keeps the problem of steady conversion under wraps.

+#### 1.2 DAAHIP-W
-**Master Dataset**: This dataset called DAAHIP-W (Dataset of Atrocities Against Hindus in Pakistan - Women) contains a list of cases that capture critical details about recorded atrocities against Hindu women in Pakistan.
+This dataset called DAAHIP-W (Dataset of Atrocities Against Hindus in Pakistan - Women) contains a list of cases that capture critical details about recorded atrocities against Hindu women in Pakistan.
 You can access the dataset [here](data/daahip-w/20230131_list_violence_abductions_forced_conversions_hindu_women_in_pakistan.xlsx).